-GAWB proposed that the asset base should be depreciated from 2005 based on the straight-line method over the remaining lives as estimated in 2005.
+In its initial submission, GAWB proposed that the asset base should be depreciated from 2005 based on the straight-line method over the remaining lives as estimated in 2005.

-Straight-line depreciation has been the preferred method for determining asset consumption charges in previous investigations.
+In the Draft Report, the Authority indicated that straight-line depreciation has been the preferred method for determining asset consumption charges in previous investigations.
 Accordingly, GAWB's assets as at 1 July 2005 should be depreciated for roll-forward purposes using the straight-line method over remaining useful lives as defined in the 2005 revaluation by SMEC.